 During a routine dental checkup, your dentist will examine your existing fillings and will let you know if any need to be replaced.
 The process for replacing a filling is similar to placing a new filling – except the dentist has to remove the old filling material rather than the decayed part of the tooth.

 If you have old silver fillings, you might want to replace them with tooth-colored filling material instead – regardless of any medical need.
-Read our composite vs. amalgam article to discover the pros and cons of this procedure.

 Tooth filling FAQs

 How do I know if I need a filling?